Sino vs. Si No: Demystifying the Spanish Word Pair Even Native Speakers Mess Up

-Native Spanish speakers spend their whole lives reading, writing, speaking and listening to Spanish.
-But there are certain tricky aspects of the language that even they have trouble with.
+Native Spanish speakers spend their whole lives reading, writing, speaking and listening to Spanish, yet there are still aspects of the language they have trouble with.

 This post will demystify these two deceptively similar words.
-By the end of it, you may even be able to explain the difference to a native Spanish speaker.
-I’m sure they’ll thank you for your help!
+By the end of it, you may even be able to explain the difference to a native Spanish speaker!

 Si No vs. Sino (and El Sino): Mastering the Basics